nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 ### Editing a client

 * Editing a client while all clients are being shown
-  1. Prerequisites: There needs to be existing client data in the client's list.
+  1. Prerequisites: There needs to be existing client data in the client list.
   2. Test case: `edit 1 e/client_name@example.com`<br>
      Expected: First client's email is changed to `client_name@example.com`.
   3. Test case: `edit 2 e/client_name@example.com`<br>